All the best things to do, see, and insider tips for a flawless adventure in this German city, all in one spot.

 Ticket prices vary depending on when you visit.
 Get ticket prices here.

-I would recommend getting a 5€ palace ticket (get that price with your ISIC card, or pay 6 euro with out one).
+I would recommend getting a 5€ palace ticket (get that price with your student card, or pay 6 euro with out one).
 You can also pay 3.5€ if you want the audio guide, which was helpful.
-You can pay for a more inclusive ticket which would give you access to places like the carriage house and other pavilions (11.5€, 9€ with an ISIC card), but I was happy just touring the main building and the grounds during my visit.
+You can pay for a more inclusive ticket which would give you access to places like the carriage house and other pavilions (11.5€, 9€ with a student card), but I was happy just touring the main building and the grounds during my visit.

 Getting Here: Take the S-Bahn to "Laim", then take bus #51 to stop “Winfriedstraße”.
 It is a 20 minute walk through absolutely charming neighborhoods if you’d rather walk from the Laim instead of riding a bus, so if you have the time, I’d recommend walking.